-The National Emergency Management Organisation, developed a plan to evacuate the vast majority of the workforce, residents and visitors in times of emergency.
+The National Emergency Management Organisation, together with the Gros Islet Disaster Committee and the Communities of Beausejour & Caye Mangé, produced this plan to evacuate the vast majority of the workforce, residents and visitors in times of emergency.
 The map below indicates the different areas.
 The following guidelines and concepts define the scope of the evacuation plan.